Regulative Rule Keywords

 Syntax

-MUST action parameter PROVIDED parameter-condition
+MUST action parameter PROVIDED condition

 Examples